kelvinink/dissertation/dissertation_docs/submit_works/final_report/draft1.md

 eth           12898
 ...

 As is shown on the sample weighted list, Bitcoin is the most frequently mentioned word with the count 39882.
 We conduct calculation by first extracting user comments text from each message.
 Second, we split these comments into words.
-We removed some common stop words, and preserve only english words.
+We removed some common stop words, and preserve only English words.
 Then, we aggregate the count for each word.
-Finally, the results are written to Redis as a sorted set where score is the count of words.
-Our visualization subsystem extract the top 30 words by score and construct a word cloud for displaying.
-The word cloud of top 30 most common words is a good indicator that reveals the trend of user opinion.
+Finally, the results are written to Redis as a sorted set where the score is the count of words.
+Our visualization subsystem extracts the top 30 words by score and constructs a word cloud for displaying.
+The word cloud of the top 30 most common words is a good indicator that reveals the trend of user opinion.
 It displays the hot topics at the time, which gives investors some sense of what's going on in the market. <todo>Figurexxx shows an example result for comments from 2018-01-25 20:45:52 to 2018-01-26 19:25:27</todo>

-As can be seen on the figure, words like 'bitcoin', 'btc', 'crypto' have occupied a large proportion area.
-These information may not be much helpful because it's too common.
-While words like 'iota', 'good', 'want', 'never' and 'better' imply opinion moods of people.
-The figure helps investors to realized that people are hyping the altcoin 'iota' at that time.
+As can be seen in the figure, words like 'bitcoin', 'btc', 'crypto' have occupied a large proportion area.
+This information may not be much help because it's too common.
+While words like 'iota', 'good', 'want', 'never' and 'better' implies the opinion moods of people.
+The figure helps investors to realize that people are hyping the altcoin 'iota' at that time.
 Maybe it's the time to take a chance or arbitrage from it.

 ![word_cloud](fig/word_cloud.png)

 ### Opinion Variation
 We have done sentiment analysis for user comments in the machine learning subsystem.
 At this step, we would like to see the variation of user opinion in time series.
-Thus, we evaluate the proportion of different user opinion every 100 comments.
-The result is written to Redis as a sorted set with current timestamp as the score.
+Thus, we evaluate the proportion of different user opinions every 100 comments.
+The result is written to Redis as a sorted set with the current timestamp as the score.
 A stepped area chart is used for displaying 20 of the most recent records.
 Users can see the opinion variation within one hour.
-It helps them to distinguish market variation and respond to it imediately. <todo>Figurexxx shows an example result for comments from 2018-01-25 20:45:52 to 2018-01-26 19:25:27</todo> In the stepped area chart, the horizontal axis is time series and the vertical axis is percentage of each opinion mood.
-Most of the area is in blue background, which represent neutral.
-Only a small portion of area are in orange and red which represent positive and negative correspondingly.
-When we observe a zizag like that's at 2018-01-26 18:57:45 on the chart, it may indicate that the market has some postive/negative news comes out.
-And inverstors can take response to it.
+It helps them to distinguish market variation and respond to it immediately. <todo>Figurexxx shows an example result for comments from 2018-01-25 20:45:52 to 2018-01-26 19:25:27</todo> In the stepped area chart, the horizontal axis is time series and the vertical axis is the percentage of each opinion mood.
+Most of the area is in the blue background, which represents neutral.
+Only a small portion of the area is in orange and red which represents positive and negative correspondingly.
+When we observe a zigzag like that's at 2018-01-26 18:57:45 on the chart, it may indicate that the market has some positive/negative news that comes out.
+And investors can take responses to it.

 ![stepped_area](fig/stepped_area_graph.png)